naturuplift/WorkDayScheduler/README.md

 </p>
 <br/>

+## Getting Started

+To use the application, simply visit the link [Work Day Scheduler][scheduler-link].

 ## Description

 This daily planner application allows users to create and manage their daily schedules effectively.
 The application provides a user-friendly interface with features such as displaying the current day, time blocks for standard business hours, color-coded blocks for past, present, and future events, event entry, and local storage for saving and persisting events.